Links on Android Authority may earn us a commission. Learn more.

 Turn off things you aren’t really using

 When you leave your home, do you leave all the lights on, crank the AC to the max, and leave the TV blaring?
 Of course not!
 Electricity costs money, and basic economics means that most people have the common sense to turn off household appliances and lights when they aren’t in use.

-The same principle applies to your phone, but instead of paying for your irresponsibility with an energy bill at the end of the month, you’re paying with a dead battery by 5pm.
+If you really want to save your phone’s battery life, the same principle applies — but instead of paying for your irresponsibility with an energy bill at the end of the month, you’re paying with a dead battery by 5pm.
 Let’s take a look at some of the lights you may have been leaving on.

 These guys are big culprits.
 If you want to conserve power, then you should always turn off your Wi-Fi, Bluetooth, and Location (GPS) when you aren’t actively using them.
 If you want to be really aggressive with control over your battery, you might even want to experiment with turning on Airplane Mode when you know you won’t be needing the phone at all.

 Many users leave these features running all day without really thinking about it.
 Turning on Airplane Mode will knock out all of them in one fell swoop.
 Airplane Mode isn’t just for when you’re airborne, however.
 If you’re in an area where cell service is patchy, your phone can expend a lot of battery power trying to get the best connection it can.

 Shut down vibration

 However, smartphone vibrations aren’t conjured from magical resonating crystals.
 To produce the effect, your device has to spin up a small vibration motor every time, which can be really draining on your battery.
 This goes for haptic feedback as well, that light buzzing your phone may produce when you tap keys on your on-screen keyboard.
 If you really want to maximize your phone battery life, you should minimize your phone’s jiggliness.

 Kill apps when you leave them?